liveprogramming/liveblog/_posts/2013-01-13-a-history-of-live-programming.md

 What does it take for a system to demostrate liveness?

-Steve Tanimoto describes four degrees of liveness {% cite Tanimoto90 %}:
+Steve Tanimoto describes four degrees of liveness (Tanimoto90):
 - Level 1: No semantic feedback about a program is provided.
 - Level 2: Semantic feedback is available on demand on a selected component. _For example, typing in an expression in an interpreter demostrates level 2 liveness._
 - Level 3: Incremental semantic feedback is automatically provided with an incremental program edit.  _For example, a spreadsheet supports level 3 liveness._